If you’ve never heard of a slab leak, join millions of American homeowners.

 2. Insulate Your Pipes

-Poorly insulated pipes under or around your slab may “sweat,” a phenomenon that eventually wears away corrosion-protective layers.
+Poorly insulated pipes under or around your slab may “sweat,” which eventually wears away corrosion-protective layers.

 If you notice dampness, moisture, or rust near your pipes, hire a plumber to inspect and insulate them.